openvinotoolkit/model_server/README.md

 Models objects, if initiated correctly, exist on the server and it's `model_paths` are scanned from time to time.
 If version appears/becomes valid and matches version policy, server will try to load and serve it.
-If version disappears or get invalid in storage, it gets unloaded in the server.
+If version disappears or gets invalid in the storage, it gets unloaded in the server.

 If model object doesn't get initiated due to accessing `model_path` fail on